How to Start Your Own LLC in Louisiana - Complete Guide

 Check Federal Trademarks

-You should also check the U.S. Patent and Trademark Office (USPTO) database to ensure your chosen name is not federally trademarked.
-This is especially important if you plan to operate outside Louisiana or build a nationwide brand.
+You also need to research the database at the US Patent and Trademark Office (USPTO) to make sure that your desired name is not registered as a federal trademark.
+This is particularly relevant in case you intend to do business beyond Louisiana or develop a national brand.

 Doing Business As (DBA) in Louisiana

-For example, if your LLC is named JJ's Waffles, LLC and you later expand into baked goods under the name JJ's Muffins, you can register JJ's Muffins as a trade name instead of forming a new LLC.
-This allows you to accept payments, advertise, and open bank accounts under the alternate name while maintaining one legal entity.
+As an example, in case your LLC is called JJ waffles, LLC and you want to extend your business to baked goods under the name JJ muffins, you can apply JJ muffins as a trade name without creating a new LLC.
+This will enable you to receive payments, advertise and open bank accounts using the alternative name without forming a separate legal entity.

-In Louisiana, trade names are registered online through the business services portal.
-After logging into your account, select the option to register a trade name and complete the application.
+Registration of trade names in Louisiana is done online on business services portal.
+Once you have logged in into your account, choose the option of registering a trade name and fill the application.

-The trade name (DBA) registration fee is $75.
+The fee of registration of the trade name (DBA) is 75.

 2. Select a Registered Agent

-The registered agent plays a critical role in keeping your LLC compliant and informed.
-In Louisiana, the registered agent may be an LLC member, another individual, or a business entity authorized to operate in the state.
+The registered agent is very essential in ensuring that your LLC is compliant and well-informed.
+In Louisiana, the registered agent can either be an LLC member, a different person or a business organization that is permitted to conduct business within the state.

-Louisiana LLCs can be structured as either member-managed or manager-managed, and choosing the right structure depends on how involved the owners want to be in daily operations.
+The Louisiana LLCs may be member-managed or manager-managed and the structure to use depends on the way the owners would wish to be involved in the day-to-day running of the organization.

 Member-Managed LLC

-In a member-managed LLC, all members participate in managing the business.
-This structure is common for small businesses where owners want hands-on control.
+In the member-managed LLC, all members are involved in the running of the business.
+It is a typical structure of small businesses where owners take an active desire to control.

 Manager-Managed LLC

-In a manager-managed LLC, one or more managers handle daily operations, while other members act as passive investors.
-A member may serve as a manager, but only alongside at least one non-member manager.
+In a manager-managed LLC, day-to-day operations are done by one or more managers, and the other members play the role of passive investors.
+A member can be a manager but he or she must be accompanied by at least one non-member manager.

-Most Louisiana LLCs default to member-managed unless otherwise specified in the Articles of Organization.
-Choosing the correct structure helps clarify authority, reduce internal conflict, and support long-term growth.
+The Louisiana LLCs are in default mode to member-managed unless stated in the Articles of Organization.
+Selecting the right structure assists in making authority clear, internal conflict is minimized, as well as fostering long-term growth.

-To officially form your LLC, you must file Articles of Organization with the Louisiana Secretary of State.
-This process is completed through the geauxBIZ online portal.
+You need to provide your Articles of Organization with the Louisiana Secretary of State in order to register your LLC officially.
+This is done via geauxBIZ online portal.

 Information Required